-In the eighteenth edition of the journal eight judgments are provided-transcribed wholly or in part through an appropriate selection of paragraphs when it concerns extensive resolutions- that correspond to Argentina, Chile, Costa Rica, Guatemala, Mexico, Peru, El Salvador and the Inter-American Court of Human Rights.
-The text considered unrelated to the application of human rights norms or that is not necessary in order to understand the matter under examination, has been substituted by ellipsis.
-Furthermore, unassociated content within the footnotes will also be deleted, while maintaining its original numeration in the body of the judgment.
+Seven decisions appear in the nineteenth edition of the journal -discussed through an appropriate selection of paragraphs- from Argentina, Chile, Colombia, Costa Rica, El Salvador, Mexico, and the Inter-American Court of Human Rights.
+Text that is unrelated to the application of human rights provisions or is not necessary for understanding the issue being examined has been replaced by ellipses.
+In addition, footnotes that lack such content have been deleted, while retaining the original numeration in the body of the decision.